kora-projects/kora-docs/mkdocs/blog/en/kora-documentation-in-the-ai-era.md

 In this sense, writing agent guidance is a useful pressure test for documentation quality.

-## Machine-Readable Knowledge Exposes Inconsistency Quickly
+## Machine-Readable Knowledge Exposes Inconsistency Quickly { #exposes-inconsistency }

 An agent traversing many sources may notice contradictions humans rarely connect.